echeran/smile-of-murugan/webbook/chapter14.md

 given in short, the book is rather a kind of "popular print” serving as an aid to memory for those who profess devotion to the *cittar*.
-We must, nevertheless, be grateful to the editor for having collected the texts and for having them printed in one handy volume.2 But why this neglect of the writings of the *cittar*?
-It seems that the texts have been regarded, by the adherents of the *cittar* move1 *Cittar ňānak* kōvai, edited by Mē.
+We must, nevertheless, be grateful to the editor for having collected the texts and for having them printed in one handy volume.[^gratitude-to-first-editor]

+[^first-modern-printings]: *Cittar ňānak* kōvai, edited by Mē.
 Vi.
 Vēņukōpālap Pillai, Madras, 1947, 2nd ed.
 1956.
 Another recent edition is Aru.
 Rāmanātaṇ's *Cittar Pāṭalkaļ,* Madras, 1959, 2nd 1963, 3rd 1968.

-2 The editor admits in the foreword that this is not a critical, but a "popular" edition.
+[^gratitude-to-first-editor]: The editor admits in the foreword that this is not a critical, but a "popular" edition.
 He has, however, appended a Tamil-Tamil glossary of difficult and unusual terms found in the texts.
 The edition has 816 pp. It includes the works of most of the traditionally quoted siddhar, the *cittarka!*